 ||Childhood or adolescence||> 6 months|

 |Attention deficit hyperactivity disorder Attention Deficit Hyperactivity Disorder Attention deficit hyperactivity disorder is a neurodevelopmental disorder characterized by a pattern of inattention and/or hyperactivity-impulsivity that occurs in at least 2 different settings for more than 6 months.
 Although the patient has normal intelligence, the disease causes functional decline.
-Attention Deficit Hyperactivity Disorder||Limited attention and/or hyperactivity symptoms in 2 different settings||< age 12||> 6 months|
+Attention Deficit Hyperactivity Disorder||Limited attention Attention Focusing on certain aspects of current experience to the exclusion of others.
+It is the act of heeding or taking notice or concentrating.
+Psychiatric Assessment and/or hyperactivity Hyperactivity Attention Deficit Hyperactivity Disorder symptoms in 2 different settings||< age 12||> 6 months|

 |Conduct disorder Conduct Disorder Conduct disorder (CD) is a pediatric mental disorder characterized by a recurrent behavior in which patients do not comply with social norms and rules or the basic rights of others.
 Examples include violence, destruction, theft, lying, and serious breaking of rules present over ≥ 1 year.
-Conduct Disorder||Involves aggressive behavior toward people/ animals, destruction of property, or theft||Childhood or adolescence||> 1 year|
+Conduct Disorder||Involves aggressive behavior toward people/ animals Animals Unicellular or multicellular, heterotrophic organisms, that have sensation and the power of voluntary movement.
+Under the older five kingdom paradigm, animalia was one of the kingdoms.
+Under the modern three domain model, animalia represents one of the many groups in the domain eukaryota.
+Cell Types: Eukaryotic versus Prokaryotic, destruction of property, or theft||Childhood or adolescence||> 1 year|